kumu/docs/guides/images.md

 Note: when you're uploading images, only JPEG, PNG, and GIF files smaller than 5mb are supported at this time.
 </p>

+**Importing image(s) through Google Sheets**
-Instead of uploading a file, you can also add a URL to an image hosted publicly on the web.
-This is particularly useful when you're [importing a spreadsheet](/guides/import.md) into Kumu—just make sure to add an "Image" column in the the "Elements" sheet, then in the "Image" column, add the public URL for the image that you want to add to each element.
+If you're [importing data with Google Sheets](https://docs.kumu.io/guides/import.html), then you'll have to include a URL to an image hosted publicly on the web.
+First, add an "Image" column in the "Elements" sheet of your Google Sheets file, and then add the public URL for the image that you want to add to each element (e.g. each row).
+Please note that the URL should lead _directly_ to the image, so you might need to create such a URL first through an image hosting platform.

 #### Troubleshooting images